-The relevant experiences, qualifications, attributes or skills of each nominee that led our Board to recommend the above persons as a nominee for director are described in the section entitled "Executive Officers, Directors and Corporate Governance."
+The relevant experiences, qualifications, attributes or skills of each nominee that led our Board to recommend the above persons as a nominee for director are described in the section entitled "Executive Officers, Directors, and Corporate Governance."

-The nominees will be elected by a majority of the votes cast by the holders of shares of Common Stock present virtually or represented by proxy and entitled to vote in the election.
-You may choose to vote FOR, AGAINST or ABSTAIN separately for each nominee.
-A properly executed proxy or voting instructions marked ABSTAIN with respect to the election of one or more directors will not be voted with respect to the director or directors indicated, although it will be counted for the purposes of determining whether there is a quorum.
+The nominees will be elected by a majority of the votes cast by the holders of shares entitled to vote at the Annual Meeting present virtually or represented by proxy and entitled to vote in the election.
+You may choose to vote FOR, AGAINST, or ABSTAIN separately for each nominee.
+If your shares are held by a broker and you do not give the broker specific instructions on how to vote your shares, your broker may not vote your shares at its discretion.
+Abstentions and broker non-votes will have no effect on the outcome of the vote on this proposal.